Are your employees leaving in droves? Are you experiencing a high turnover rate? Then it’s time to take a look at your employee retention strategies.

 Staff training and development are beneficial to both the individual and the organization.
 Regular on-the-job training grooms employees for further challenges and responsibilities.
 Smart managers invest in their workers’ professional development and seek opportunities for them to grow.
-Some companies pay for employees to attend conferences or industrial training events each year or provide for continuing education training.
+Some companies pay for employees to attend conferences or industrial training events each year or continue education training.

 Training should not be done simply for the sake of training.
 It is absolutely vital that you zoom in on the exact area in which each employee needs training.
 The approach also has to be flexible and should not be a “one shoe fits all “ strategy.
 You need to consider when and where your employees can do their training without affecting other routine duties.